cap-js/docs/java/cqn-services/remote-services.md

 Cross-cutting aspects like security are provided by configuration.
 Applications do not need to provide additional code.
 The CAP Java SDK leverages the [SAP Cloud SDK](https://sap.github.io/cloud-sdk) and in particular its destination capabilities to cover these aspects.

-Destinations in Cloud SDK are the means to express and define connectivity to a remote endpoint including authentication details.
+Destinations in the Cloud SDK are the means to express and define connectivity to a remote endpoint including authentication details.
 Cloud SDK destinations can be created from various sources such as BTP Destination Service or BTP Service Bindings.
 They can also be defined and registered [programmatically](#programmatic-destination-registration) in code.
 The application can choose the best fitting option for their scenario.
 Every Remote Service internally uses a destination for connectivity.

-On top of that CAP integrates nicely with Cloud SDK, for example ensuring automatic propagation of tenant and user information from the _Request Context_ to the Cloud SDK.
+On top of that CAP integrates nicely with Cloud SDK, for example, ensuring automatic propagation of tenant and user information from the _Request Context_ to the Cloud SDK.

 <img src="../assets/remote%20services.drawio.svg" width="700px" class="mute-dark" alt="This graphic depicts the integration of SAP Cloud SDK into SAP CAP Java.">

 CAP's clear recommendation is to use _Remote Services_ over directly using the SAP Cloud SDK.
-However, if you cannot leverage CQN-based _Remote Services_, refer to [native consumption with Cloud SDK](#native-consumption) for details.
+However, if you can't leverage CQN-based _Remote Services_, refer to [native consumption with Cloud SDK](#native-consumption) for details.

 ::: tip
 To learn more about how to use _Remote Services_ end to end read the [Consuming Services cookbook](../../guides/using-services).